EDkinGG/Spring-Boot-MicroServices-Basic-Project/README.md

 # Spring-Boot-MicroServices-Basic-Project
-Followed the tutorials from Java Brains
+Followed by the tutorials of Java Brains